NESTFUL: A Benchmark for Evaluating LLMs on Nested Sequences of API Calls: Challenges

-\textbf{Data-type and Required Parameter Adherence} ~ In the API Specification, we define the data type for all parameters—query, path, and output.
-The type field specifies the data type, such as string, number, list, etc. Since APIs follow a strict structure for both input and output, it is crucial for the model to adhere to these specified format.
-If the model fails to do so, particularly in the nesting cases where the output of one API is passed as input to another, the process will fail if the output type does not match the expected input type.
-Similarly, we specify the required fields for all query and path parameters (in the API Specification) to indicate whether a parameter is optional or mandatory.
-It is crucial that any model take into account these required parameters when using an API, as their inclusion is necessary for successful execution.
-Ignoring required parameters can lead to incomplete or incorrect API calls, affecting the model's performance.
+\textbf{Data-type Adherence for the Input/Output Parameters} ~ In the API specification, we define the data type for all parameters.
+The `type' field specifies the data type, such as string, number, list, etc. Since APIs follow a strict structure for both input and output, it is crucial for the model to adhere to these specified formats.
+If the model fails to follow this, especially in cases involving nested functions where the output of one API is used as the input for another, the process will fail if the output type doesn’t match the expected input type.

-\textbf{Variable Assignments} ~ As discussed in Section \ref{sec:data_schema}, we add variable assignments for each API in the output to manage parallel function calls, which is very common in real life applications.
-An example of parallel nested function calling has been provided in Section \ref{sec:exec_apis}, where the first two APIs are the same (\codec{WeatherAPI.com\_Time\_Zone\_API}) creating parallel functions.
-However, for the third API (\codec{CipherCircuit\_Math\_Assistant\_CalculateAllArithmeticOperations}), it is crucial to distinguish the outputs of the first two APIs to obtain the correct result.
-This adds complexity to the dataset, as the models are not trained with this schema and must follow the instructions precisely.
-Our qualitative studies (discussed in Section \ref{sec:result}) suggest the same as well.
+\textbf{Variable Assignments} ~ As discussed in Section \ref{sec:data_schema}, we add variable assignments for each API in the output to manage parallel function calls, which is very common in real-life applications.
+Below is an example of parallel nested function calls: